WANDA: Water ANomaly Detection Application

 This is Anna Söderman’s PhD project.
 Anna is an industrial doctoral student at Sweden Water Research and Sydvatten through Lund University of Technology.

 This is the PhD research project of Martin Bjerke.
-Martin is an industrial PhD student working for Sweden Water Research, VA SYD and Lund University.
+Martin is an industrial PhD student working for VA SYD and Lund University, with funding from Sweden Water Research.

 This is August Bjerkén's PhD project.
-August is an industrial doctoral student at Sydvatten through Lund University of Technology.
+August is an industrial doctoral student at Sydvatten through Lund University of Technology, with funding from Sweden Water Research.

-This is Ellinor Frank's PhD project.
-Ellinor is an industrial PhD student at Sweden Water Research and Lund University.
+This is Isabel Erb’s doctoral research project.
+Isabel is an industrial PhD student at Sweden Water Research and Lund University.

-This is the PhD research project of Isabel Erb.
-Isabel is an industrial PhD student working for Sweden Water Research and Lund University.
+This is the PhD research project of Emma Enström.
+Emma is an industrial PhD student working for Sweden Water Research, Sydvatten and Lund University.